What is Swing Dance?

 People often group the names 'Swing dance' and 'Lindy Hop' together and think they are the same but Lindy Hop is actually just one type of Swing dance.

-Danced originally by greats such as Shorty George and Twistmouth George, Lindy Hop began its life in the early 1930s at the Savoy Ballroom, Harlem, NY.
+Danced originally by greats such as Shorty George and Twistmouth George, Lindy Hop began its life in the late 1920's at the Savoy Ballroom, Harlem, NY.
 It was created and developed by African Americans to make it what it is today with people dancing Lindy Hop in every corner of the earth.

 Soon after its creation, Frankie Manning got his hands on it and well, the rest is history.